src-d/guide/talent/career_development.md

 #### VP Of Engineering

-The VP Of Engineering is how to manage the engineering team on a daily basis.
+The VP of Engineering manages the engineering team on a daily basis.
 Being the following the primary responsibilities:

 - Focused on building and delivering products